 You can view Ryan’s entire Flickr set here

 Ryan is from Albany and went to undergrad for Chemical engineering and Electrical engineering at SUNY Buffalo.
 While in Buffalo he caught the “industrial history/architecture/urban exploration bug” and he volunteered with the Buffalo Central Terminal restoration efforts.
 He’s now attending University of Rochester for a Masters in Materials Science.
 Ryan joined the University’s UrbEx club for leisure and stress relief.
 This past fall he’s gone on tours of the subway, to the top of Rush Rhees library, Times Square, and a few other interesting places.

 Tags: Cutler mail chute, downtown Rochester, Elwood Building, Genesee Valley Trust, George Eastman, Gmelin and Walker, James G. Cutler, Kodak Tower, Richard Calabrese Jr., Rochester, Rochester NY, Ryan Green, skyscraper, speakeasy, Times Square Building, University of Rochester, urban explorers, UrbEx Club, Voorhees, wings of progress

-This entry was posted on Monday, January 7th, 2013 at 8:05 am and is filed under Rochester Destinations, Rochester History, Rochester Images.
+This entry was posted on Monday, January 7th, 2013 at 8:05 am and is filed under Rochester Destinations, Rochester History, Rochester Images, Urban Exploration.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.